chen0040/keras-malicious-url-detector/README.md

 # Note

-Currently the bidirectional LSTM gives the best performance
+Currently the bidirectional LSTM gives the best performance, with 75% - 80% accuracy after 30 to 40 epochs of training

 # Issues

-* Currently the data size of the urls is too small to give an good result
+* Currently the data size of the urls is small
 * Class imbalances - the URL.txt contains class imbalances (more 0 than 1), ideally the problem should be an outlier or anomaly detection problem.
 To handle the class imabalances, currently a resampling method is used to make sure that there are more or less equal number of each classes